Last Updated on February 15, 2022

 Michael brought some cough drops in his carry on:

 I think you’re probably getting the picture by now.
 You can take candy on a plane, but one word of caution…

 Who Can Stop You Bringing Candy Through Airport Security?

 You might have been feeling pretty pleased with what you’ve read in this post so far.
 But be warned, there is one person who could potentially stop you from taking candy onto a plane.

 Every TSA officer has the right to refuse any candy that he doesn’t want to let through.
-Even though it’s the general rule that candy is allowed on planes there is nothing to stop a peckish TSA officer confiscating your candy at the checkpoint.
+Even though it’s the general rule that candy is allowed on planes there is nothing to stop a peckish TSA officer from confiscating your candy at the checkpoint.

 Also, remember liquids are restricted.
 So if your candy melts or is more liquid than sold then you might run into problems.